rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

 ## Overview

-The purpose of this document is to provide a manual in form of step by step guide for the lift and shift copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and PowerShell.
+The purpose of this document is to provide a manual in form of step by step guide for the lift and shift copy pattern from Gen1 to Gen2 storage using Azure Data Factory and PowerShell.
 As such it provides the directions, references, sample code examples of the PowerShell functions been used.

 This guide covers the following tasks: